Mimili Maku Arts: History

-The community of Mimili was established in the 1970s after the land was returned to the traditional owners with the land that the community occupies previously being part of Everard Park Station.
-This meant that many people, who are now the elders of the community, lost their jobs at the station where they undertook mustering, droving and breaking in horses.
+The community of Mimili was established in the 1970s after the land was returned to the traditional owners, with the land that the community occupies previously being part of Everard Park Station.
+Many people lost their jobs at the station, where they undertook mustering, droving, and breaking in horses.
+Some had moved to the location after being displaced by the British nuclear tests at Maralinga in the 1950s.

 Since then arts have emerged as an activity that significantly benefits individuals, families and communities in many significant ways, including economically, providing employment to many local people, while at the same time being culturally beneficial.
 Mimili Maku is one of the more recently established art centres in the region, having been established in 2010.